 If APIs connect and transport high-quality, real-time data, what exactly do they connect it to?
 In our example above, users connected their data (from various B2C financial institutions) to a convenient platform such as CashApp.

 While consumers have grown accustomed to instant transactions and analysis, cumbersome legacy systems have dominated business accounting and analysis for decades, often patched with in-house, department-specific software designed to fill in the gaps.
 Only in recent years (primarily due to European and British emphasis on open banking) institutions and businesses are just beginning to access the same benefits that APIs have extended to consumers for a long time.

-API-powered platforms such as Trovata enable automation of typical cash flow reporting procedures using advanced AI (artificial intelligence) and ML (machine learning) technology.
+API-powered platforms such as Trovata enable the automation of typical cash flow reporting procedures using advanced AI (artificial intelligence) and ML (machine learning) technology.

-- consolidate and normalize cash data, past and current
+- Consolidate and normalize cash data, past and current

-- create a single source of truth for transactions across all subsidiaries
+- Create a single source of truth for transactions across all subsidiaries

-- quickly generate accurate and detailed reports from the business’s trove of data
+- Quickly generate accurate and detailed reports from the business’s trove of data

 Improve Your Speed to Decision with Cash Flow Analysis in Trovata